 The LaGrange Mayor’s Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of LaGrange and often determines misdemeanor violations of both state laws and the City of LaGrange’s Ordinances.
+The Court has jurisdiction over the City of LaGrange and often determines misdemeanor violations of both state laws and the City of LaGrange’s Ordinances.

 If a case gets to the LaGrange Mayor’s Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in LaGrange.